vietanhcoder/react-redux-todolist-v1/README.md

 4. The name of funtions follow above features (while you read the names you can understand what it will do)
 - The name of funtions must with in camelCase
-- The paragram(s) of funtion should be (a/an) feature(s)/elements which concern the actions. (sometimes, it is exactly an element in payload, depenting on which action it can do)
+- The paragram(s) of funtion should be (a/an) feature(s)/elements which concern the actions. (sometimes, it is exactly an element in payload, depending on which action it can do)

 5. The "type" in the function:
 - It is should write same the name of function but writting in uppercase and having "_"